jaesea17/react_sendit/README.md

 # SendIT Application

 SendIT application provides a courier service that helps users send deliveries to different parts of the world from the comfort of their homes.
 Connecting the world a parcel at a time.
-It consumes a sendIt-api to make this purposible
+It consumes a sendIt-api to make this possible.
+(Originally a 6-hour code chanllenge).
 <br />
 <br />